MichaelC1999/chaser/README.md

 <br>
 <br>

-During that same time period, Chaser increases yield significantly by moving funds to the highest market for each day.
-With 14% APY, it is nearly 4% more than the single market with the best revenues during that same period.
-No interactions or bridging required by the depositor, as Chaser handles all of that.
+During that same period, Chaser significantly increases yield by moving funds daily to the market offering the highest returns.
+With a 14% APY, it is nearly 4% more than the single market with the best performance during that period.
+No interactions or bridging are required by the depositor, as Chaser handles all of that.

 <a href="https://raw.githubusercontent.com/MichaelC1999/chaser/master/media/chaser.png" target="_blank" ><img src="./media/chaser.png" width="900px"/></a>

 ## How does Chaser investing work?

 Chaser's architecture uses a pool system.
-Each pool defines a strategy on how and when funds should be moved (see more on this below).
-Chaser handles all of the complexities of entering and exiting investment positions on external protocols behind the scenes.
+Each pool defines a strategy on how and when funds should be moved.
+Chaser handles all the complexities of entering and exiting investment positions on external protocols behind the scenes.

 It is important to keep in mind that when a pool has an investment position on a different network, there are delays when finalizing your interactions.
 Specifically, deposits to other chains need to bridge and send a callback message before minting pool tokens.
 Also, withdraws from positions on other chains face similar delays.

 The current idea of the Chaser token is to facilitate instant liquidity for pools with positions on other chains.
 If there is an open proposal to move the pools funds, there is a block on deposits and withdraws to prevent funds lost when bridging gets executed.
-This is still strictly a concept and will not be launched any time soon.
+This is still just a concept and will not be launched any time soon.

 ## Contracts